-The west side near Laguna Duff is worth visiting and has better campsites for windy days.
-There is an information booth at the trailhead near town where you can register and pay to enter the reserve (very cheap around $3 USD in 2016).
+The west side near Laguna Duff is worth visiting and has better campsites for windy days

 I visited Parque Patagonia during its first summer open to the public (2015-2016).
-It was not very crowded, basically had the entire park to myself.
-Most of the people at the campsite were volunteers for Conservacion Patagonia.
+It was not very crowded, most of the people at the campsite were volunteers for Conservacion Patagonia.

 I did dayhikes on the Lagunas Altas trail, the Aviles Valley, and to the Rio Baker Confluence